 I used to hang onto books for many years "just in case I wanted to re-read them."
 I wound up with a couple hundred books, many of which I didn't really ejjoy the first time around so never would start it again.

 After a while I decided to downsize my collection.
 I made a list of all my books.
 Then, I started keeping track of which ones I really did pick up to read a second time.
-If, after one year, I hadn't picked the book up again, it got donated to the library.
-Now I still have a few dozen books, but they are all ones that I enjoy and know that I will read over and over.

 I do go to the library a lot.
 But I stop there on my way to or from other errands.
 I get not only books, but also audio books to listen to in the car whenever I go to the store or anywhere.
 Makes the car time go a lot more enjoyably without costing me a thing.